-Our project, Improving Wellbeing Through Urban Nature (IWUN), led by Dr Anna Jorgensen crosses disciplines and uses a variety of methods to understand the nature and mental wellbeing relationship.
+This research project, Improving Wellbeing Through Urban Nature (IWUN), is led by Dr Anna Jorgensen and crosses disciplines, using a variety of methods to understand the nature and mental wellbeing relationship.
 One of the study’s four teams is using story-based interviews and arts workshops with Sheffield residents from diverse backgrounds (especially differentiated by age, gender, culture and ethnicity, residential location and self-reported health) to explore this relationship.

 Interviews have enabled participants to narrate, in their own ways, their connections with nature through the life course and their experiences of nature affecting their personal wellbeing.
 Additionally our arts workshops with people who have mental health difficulties are helping us understand more about the ways in which nature can be helpful in times of mental health difficulty, illness or recovery, not just in times of being mentally ‘well’.